Sport Spread Betting Guide

 3. Example Of A Winning Bet in NBA

 The bookmaker offers you the Total Points market for Charlotte @ Indiana with a buy price of 249, which means you’ll profit if the overall score exceeds 249.
-You believe the total score will be higher than 249, so place a stake size of £10 per point.
+You believe the total score will be higher than this, so you place a stake size of £10 per point.

 4. Example Of A Losing Bet in NBA

 Now let’s look at a losing bet in the NBA between New York Knicks @ Brooklyn Nets with a Total Points market priced at 234.
-You believe the total score will be higher than 234 points overall, so place a stake of £10 per point.
+You believe the total score will be higher than 234 points overall, so you buy the market at a stake of £10 per point.

 Sports Spread Betting Vs Financial Spread Betting

-There are similarities between sports spread betting and financial spread betting in the UK, allowing you to switch between the two markets.
-The only real difference is the markets you are betting on; they both share similar characteristics, as demonstrated below.
+There are similarities between sports spread betting and financial spread betting in the UK, allowing you to switch between the two markets if you work with a broker who offers both, like SpreadEx.

 FAQ